Smoky and sweet with a spicy kick, the Mezcal Mule is a surprisingly refreshing treat.

 - Place the cucumber slices and agave nectar into a cocktail shaker and muddle them together.

-- Strain into mule copper mug filled with fresh ice.
+- Strain into a copper mule mug filled with fresh ice.

 - Gently top the drink with chilled ginger beer, filling the glass to your preference.